Test vehicles Iris 1 and 2

 Geoff Gillham

 Reading?
-Another shot in the grey livery - possibly at Reading
+Another shot in the grey livery at Reading

 Steve Dyks

-Colnbrookdale In 1999 Iris 2 is pictured at the end of the Colnbrookdale branch from West Drayton whilst carrying out a radio survey on GW Zone.
-This is next to the end of one of the runways at Heathrow.
+Colnbrookdale By 1999 Iris 2 was in Serco's red and grey livery and is pictured at the end of the Colnbrookdale branch from West Drayton whilst carrying out a radio survey on GW Zone.
+This is next to the end of one of the runways at Heathrow

-Paddington Pictured at Paddington during the GW Zone radio survey in 1999
+Inside Iris 2 showing the control panel for the generator and the high standard of finish.
+Paddington Pictured at Paddington during the GW Zone radio and video survey in 1999

 Chris Ward